Bandwidth/ruby-sdk/docs/MessagesApi.md

   campaign_id: 'CJEUMDK', # String | The campaign ID of the message.
   sort: 'sourceTn:desc', # String | The field and direction to sort by combined with a colon.
 Direction is either asc or desc.
   page_token: 'gdEewhcJLQRB5', # String | A base64 encoded value used for pagination of results.
-  limit: 50 # Integer | The maximum records requested in search result.
+  limit: 50, # Integer | The maximum records requested in search result.
 Default 100.
 The sum of limit and after cannot be more than 10000.
+  limit_total_count: true # Boolean | When set to true, the response's totalCount field will have a maximum value of 10,000.
+When set to false, or excluded, this will give an accurate totalCount of all messages that match the provided filters.
+If you are experiencing latency, try using this parameter to limit your results.
 }

 begin